Chick-fil-A halts donations to 3 groups against gay marriage

 But the move has angered some of the fast food chain’s fans.

-The Atlanta-based company says starting next year, it will focus its giving on three areas: hunger, homelessness and education.
+The Atlanta-based company said Monday that starting next year, it will focus its giving on three areas: hunger, homelessness and education.

+“This decision was made to create more clarity — and to better address three critical needs facing children across the communities Chick-fil-A serves,” the company said in a statement.

-In a statement, Chick-fil-A President Tim Tassopoulos says the company — which is closed on Sundays — will still consider donations to faith-based groups.
+Chick-fil-A President Tim Tassopoulos said the company — which is closed on Sundays — will still consider donations to faith-based groups.
 The company wouldn’t say whether it will consider an organization’s position on gay rights before donating.

+But in the meantime, it doesn’t plan to continue its support of three groups that oppose gay marriage and have been the target of protestor’s ire.

+In 2017 and 2018, the Chick-fil-A Foundation gave $2.4 million to the Missouri-based Fellowship of Christian Athletes for sports camps for underserved youth and $165,000 to the Salvation Army to buy Christmas gifts for needy children.
+The foundation also gave $6,000 to the Paul Anderson Youth Homes.